kindelia/Kindelia/WHITEPAPER.md

 In short, Kindelia is a functional, worldwide computer, capable of hosting eternal applications that can't ever be altered or turned off; not by their owners, not by governments.
 And, with formal verification, these applications can remain bug-free during their endless lifespans.
 Kindelia and Ethereum are distributed, but that is meant to maximize uptime and security, not performance.
-They aren't meant to beat cloud servers, and anyone who thinks that simply doesn't get the point.
+They aren't meant to beat cloud servers in raw throughput, and anyone who thinks that simply doesn't get the point.
 But only these can grant, to their hosted applications, the power of living forever, and that's the whole point that makes them valuable.
 Perhaps not as valuable as the hype and price tickers let us